 My research focuses on the relation between media and politics and in particular on the role of the media in election campaigns.
 In this context, I am specifically interested in persuasive and mobilizing campaign effects on voters in electoral contests.

-I am also a member of the board of the German Society for Electoral research and in this capacity part of the team which conducts the German Longitudinal Election Study (GLES), as well as an Associate Investigator within the team that runs the New Zealand Election Study (NZES).
+I am also a member of the board of the German Society for Electoral Research (DGfW) and in this capacity part of the team which conducts the German Longitudinal Election Study (GLES), as well as a PI of the New Zealand Election Study (NZES).
+Besides that, I am conducting the New Zealand Social Media Study (NZSMS).